 You can also buy a tie or cravat, as they were invented in Croatia.
 In the XVII century cravats were worn by Croatian soldiers and this fact attracted the attention of French people.
 Actually, the word cravat comes from the French cravate, a corrupted pronunciation of croate.
 Source: wikipedia.org

-What do you think about Zagreb? do you think it’s a dull city? or in the contrary, you are willing to give it a chance?
-Have you been here?
+What do you think about Zagreb? do you think it’s a dull city? or on the contrary, you are willing to give it a chance?
+Have you been on this budget-friendly capital?
 Leave your comments below!

 And if you liked this post, please share it on your favorite social media 🙂 Thank you and bon voyage!